polarsource/polar/README.md

 </div>
 <hr />

-## Polar.sh: A Patreon for Open Source Developers
+## Polar.sh: A Creator Platform for Developers
 A creator platform for developers and the open source ecosystem – built open source (Apache 2.0).

 Offering you – as a developer –  a platform on top of your GitHub repositories to:

 - Build, own & reach your audience through free- and premium posts and newsletters.
 - Offer subscriptions of value-add benefits designed for our ecosystem & built-in to Polar.
-We'll handle value-add taxes.
+    - Access to Private GitHub Repositories (Unlimited)
+    - Discord Invites (Multiple roles)
+    - Premium Posts & Newsletter
+    - Automated Ads for Commercial Partners & Sponsors (README, Site, Docs & Posts)
+    - Custom: Provide secret notes for subscribers to unlock, e.g Cal.com links (Consultancy), Email address (Support) etc.
+- Polar handles value-add tax (VAT)
 - Get funding behind your GitHub issues & split it with contributors (Rewards)
 - Integrate it all on your own docs, sites or services using our API & SDK.

 Start building, engaging & converting your own community into free- and paid subscribers.

-_Subscribe to us on Polar (eh... meta) [here](https://polar.sh/polarsource/posts/polar-creator-platform-for-open-source-developers).
+_Subscribe to us on Polar [here](https://polar.sh/polarsource).
 We ship features & improvements fast._

 ### Polar API & SDK
 You can integrate Polar on your docs, sites or services using our [Public API](https://docs.polar.sh/api) and/or our [Polar JS SDK](./clients/packages/sdk) (Beta)